rrra/www/content/post/2026/hamfest-volunteers-needed.md

 Red River Radio Amateurs needs **YOU** to help make their 2026 Hamfest a success.

-There are more than 60 job openings to fill which means that needs every club member to pitch in.
+There are more than 60 job openings---some large, some small---to fill which means that every club member has an opportunity to pitch in.
 Your participation will support a successful hamfest while ensuring that everyone else has their chance to enjoy this event.
 <!--more-->

 Many of the openings are only for an hour; but they are all important